kbparagua/paloma/README.md

 # Paloma

-**This README is for Paloma 3.
+**This README is for Paloma 3 only.
 For version 2 README please go [here](https://github.com/kbparagua/paloma/blob/2.0/README.md).**

 ## What's New?
-Paloma (version 3) is almost a complete rewrite of the old version.
+Paloma 3 is almost a complete rewrite of the old version.

-It is now simpler and it also gives more flexibility to the developers.
-Simplicity and flexibility are achieved by replacing the old callback thingy paradigm by a combination of `Router` and `Controller` components.
+It is now simpler and more flexible.
+The old callback thingy paradigm is replaced by a `Router` and `Controller` layer for better abstraction.
+Generators are also removed, so programmers need not to follow specific directory structure, unlike in the old versions.

-All the generator shits are also gone.
-So developers need not to follow specific folder structure or file name.
-And since there's no generated files or whatsoever, you can now code in vanilla javascript or **coffescript**!
+Previously, there are generators that create Paloma files, and these files are written in vanilla javascript.
+Because of that there are some users who are requesting for coffeescript setup.
+Now since there are no generated files programmers can write their code either by using vanilla javascript or **coffeescript**.
 Yay!

-**Basically, Paloma now provides a Controller for your javascript!**
+### Controller and Router
+The new paradigm is pattered after Rails Controller and Routes, so it is easier to grasp than the old callback paradigm.
+Basically, you have a Paloma Controller that is responsible for processing responses from Rails Controller.
+While the Router is responsible for telling what Paloma Controller handles what Rails Controller, or what Paloma Controller's action handles what Rails Controller's action.

 ## Advantages
 * Choose what specific javascript code to run per page.